Criminal Defense Attorneys in Sugar Land, Fort Bend County TX

 Any criminal charge, no matter how minor, should be taken extremely seriously.
-I seriously encourage you to seek the help of a seasoned criminal lawyer as soon as possible.
-Avoid any attempt to be appointed a public defender and make sure that you choose a Houston criminal defense lawyer whom you feel comfortable with.
+I seriously encourage you to seek the help of a seasoned Sugar Land and Fort Bend criminal lawyer as soon as possible.
+Avoid any attempt to be appointed a public defender and make sure that you choose a Sugar Land criminal defense attorney whom you feel comfortable with.

 The following is a brief outline of the criminal process in Texas, including Houston, Sugar Land, and its surrounding counties.